larsid/soft-iot-mapping-devices/README.md

 _servicemix_directory_/etc
 ```

-<p>In this file you need configure what is the devices that is connected in your IoT system and the time (frequency) what you want to collect data<./p>
+In this file you need configure what is the devices that is connected in your IoT system and the time (frequency) what you want to collect data

 <p align="center">
 	Developed by </br>